 And Toyota chooses a RWD platform to break this ground.
 While the Mirai is definitely a premium minded sedan, it is still commendable that Toyota used rear-wheel drive in this application.

 It does seem like RWD is making a bit of a comeback; the new Ford Explorer rides on a RWD based platform, but, keep in mind, Ford didn’t even give their flagship Lincoln Continental RWD.
-But here comes Toyota with RWD in a car that could have easily gotten away with being FWD like its predecessors.
+But here comes Toyota with RWD in a car that could have easily gotten away with being FWD like its predecessor.
 It’ll be interesting to see where this switch leads, if anywhere.
 For now, we know that Toyota is sick of everyone’s shit.